random-forests/tensorflow-workshop/ML-tips.md

-# Where should you spend your time when solving a problem with ML?
+# Where I spend my time when solving a problem with ML

 Tip: focus on your data, and your features.
 They're almost always more important than tuning your model.
 Here's the relative accuracy improvment you can expect from each activity.